MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/grading-playbook-email-forwarding.md

 To review the specific alert, open the Alert page to see the “Activity list” section as show below.

-"List of activities related to the alert" figure
+TO BE ADDED: "List of activities related to the alert" figure

 Click on the  “Activity”  to view details of that activity in the sidebar.

-"Details of the activity" figure
+TO BE ADDED: "Details of the activity" figure

 As shown in the image above, “Reason” contains the following information related to this alert.